 Now put the burlap pocket inside the lining (on top of the strap).
 So you should have a ‘sandwich’ of lining pocket, handle, and burlap pocket. *Right sides together of the lining and burlap pieces.

-Use your finger to poke the bottom corners down and match up the two layers; pin to keep secure.
+Use your finger to poke the bottom corners down and match up the two layers; then pin to keep secure.

 Pin & Sew: